Quantum optical reset with classical memory: Information flow

-where the conditional entropy is defined as $H(x_t|y_{t-1}) = H(y_t)-H(y_{t-1}) $.
-This type of mutual information allows to quantify the reduction of uncertainty when performing the measurement at the given time step if the classical information about the measurement results obtained at the previous steps is available.
-For the examples we consider (Fig.~\ref{Class_mutual_info}) such an entropy reduction reaches 0.7 and 0.5 bits in the case of the ideal 50:50 and Haar-random interferometers, respectively.

-Formation of the constant gaps between the values of the event-history and event-event types of the mutual information observed at late time steps in Fig.~\ref{Class_mutual_info} also suggests presence of complex multi-time correlations.
-Based on this one can conclude that the two-point correlation functions calculated in Ref.~\cite{loop_BS_theory1}, for which the authors found an exponential decay, do not provide the exhaustive description of the temporal correlations in the system in question.
+Formation of the constant gaps between the values of the event-history and event-event types of the mutual information observed at late time steps in Fig.~\ref{Class_mutual_info} (a) and (b) also suggests presence of complex multi-time correlations.
+Based on this and the calculated event-history correlation function (Eq.~\eqref{correlation}), one can conclude that the two-point event-event correlation functions calculated in Ref.~\cite{loop_BS_theory1}, for which the authors found an exponential decay, do not provide the exhaustive description of the temporal correlations in the system in question.
 To explore the depth of the temporal correlations of the loop-based interferometer we fix the final time at the value $t=12$ and calculate the classical mutual information of the 50:50 beam splitters varying the history size.
-From Fig.~\ref{Finite_depth_mutual_info} one can see that the $J(y_{t-1}: x_t)$ for $t=12$ can be reliably approximated using $J((x_{t-k},\ldots x_{t-1}):x_t)$ with $k > 8$.
+From Fig.~\ref{Class_mutual_info} (c) one can see that the $J(y_{t-1}: x_t)$ for $t=12$ can be reliably approximated using $J((x_{t-k},\ldots x_{t-1}):x_t)$ with $k > 8$.